The doctrine of Constructive Notice

 What was the reason for the emergence of this doctrine?

-As the time changes so does the society, and a changing society attracts with it complexities in the domains of economy, development, infrastructure and law.
+As time changes so do the society, and a changing society attracts with its complexities in the domains of economy, development, infrastructure, and law.
 The objective of framing a law is to solve the disputes which may arise in the future but no law can be foolproof, a lawmaker cannot be expected to be so far-sighted that they prepare for each and every problem which I am encountered in the future.
 It is because of this reason judicial law came into existence.
 In the case of Royal British Bank v.
 Turquand the judiciary saw the gap in the legislation, this gap was filled through the doctrine of indoor management.
 The judge in its verdict stated an outsider cannot be expected to know what happens behind the closed doors of the company, in such a case man no matter how prudent cannot have knowledge of information which hasn’t been public yet.
 An outsider will only come to know about the internal proceedings of a company when the same is delivered to him/her, but in the absence of such conveyance, the outsider cannot be made to suffer.
 The doctrine of indoor management thus provides protection to the outsiders from what happens in the internal proceedings of the company.

 Freeman and Lockyer v.
 Buckhurst Park Properties Ltd. (1964)

 The defendant company dealt with the purchase and sale of land.
 The company was founded by A & B who nominated a director each and together four of them formed the Board of Directors.
 As per the Articles of Association of the company the board was to nominate a name from the board itself, for the position of a Managing Director.
 The board failed to do so and A started acting as the Managing Director of the company.
 Subsequently, the company hired the plaintiff company for architectural and surveying services.
-Plaintiff firm after the completion of their services asked for their fees but the defendant firm denied because of its omission to appoint a Managing Director.
+The plaintiff firm after the completion of their services asked for their fees but the defendant firm denied because of its omission to appoint a Managing Director.

 The court relied on the decision of Royal British Bank v.
 Turquand and held that the defendant company was liable to pay the plaintiff firm for their services as they cannot make to suffer because of the irregularity which took place in the management of the company.